 The online appendices show the results of a series of robustness checks.
 Appendix B presents results when using different levels of aggregation to identify language and religious groups as well as different ways to code the shared polity variable.
-Appendix B Table 5 introduces disaggregated models that look at nationalist writings separately from paintings.
+Appendix table B5 introduces disaggregated models that look at nationalist writings separately from paintings.